lumumbapl/Publish-Missed-Scheduled-Posts/readme.txt

 = How can I control access to Schedulify settings? =

 Schedulify allows you to control access by specifying user roles that are authorized to manage the plugin settings.
-This enhances security and ensures only authorized users can configure the plugin.
+This enhances security and ensures that only authorized users can configure the plugin.

 *Schedulify* is your reliable solution for efficient scheduled post management in WordPress, combining automation with user-friendly customization options.
 Upgrade your publishing workflow with Schedulify today!

+== Installation ==

+= Requirements =

+To run Schedulify, we recommend your host supports:

+* PHP version 7.4 or greater.
+* MySQL version 5.6 or greater, or, MariaDB version 10.0 or greater.
+* HTTPS support.

+= Automatic installation =

+@TODO

 == Screenshots ==